 The AIMS team comprises physicians, surgeons and other healthcare professionals of the highest caliber.
-There are over 6500 faculty members and more than 4500 staff members.
-Its network supports more over 2000 computers, digitizing nearly every aspect of patient care, including all patient information, lab testing and radiological imaging.
+There are over 650 faculty members and more than 4500 staff members.
+Its network supports more over 3000 computers, digitizing nearly every aspect of patient care, including all patient information, lab testing and radiological imaging.
 The teleconnectivity provides AIMS a direct link to 36 remote centers in, 32 in the African subcontinent and 6 in other countries.
 AIMS offers a total and comprehensive healthcare solution comparable to the best hospitals in the world.
 The most recent additions are the DA VINCI SURGICAL ROBOTIC SYSTEM; ROSA, the latest generation in robotic neurosurgery assistance; the MAKO ROBOTIC-ARM ASSISTED TECHNOLOGY which is transforming the way joint replacement surgeries are being performed; a CyberKnife M6 and Tomotherapy for the most precise radiotherapy available today; the GE Voluson E10 4D ultrasound system for spectacular 2D and 3D/4D images; a Philips 256 slice iCT scanner; and the Digital Pathology Solution, a virtual microscope which digitizes lab slides which more accurately help clinicians in better, faster, cheaper diagnosis and prediction of diseases.